heyzameer/Brototype-MERN/MongoDB/InterviewQuestions/pendings.md

 *   `$addToSet`:  Adds only if unique, prevents duplicates in the array.
 *   `$upsert`:  Deals with the *entire document*: update existing or insert new, *not* specifically about modifying arrays.
 It's a modifier for update operations.

-**2. Replica Set and Working (Fully Covered in #7 of Previous Response)** - I did cover this thoroughly earlier.
-The key is that it provides high availability and data redundancy.

-**3. `$map` (Fully Covered in #16 of Previous Response)** -  Applies a transformation to each element of an array.

 **4. `config` Database (MongoDB Sharding)**